 Vienna Insurance Group is committed to the application of and compliance with the July 2012 version of the Austrian Code of Corporate Governance.
 The rules are divided into the following three categories:

+- Rules based on standard international requirements.
 Non-compliance with these rules must be declared and explained in order to comply with the Code (“Comply or Explain”).

-Non-compliance with these rules need not necessarily be disclosed or explained (“Recommendation”)
+- Rules that merely possess the character of recommendations.
+Non-compliance with these rules need not necessarily be disclosed or explained (“Recommendation”).